rizvn/FieldMapper/README.md

          lastUpdated TIMESTAMP)

 #### 1. Create class, and annotate fields with @Column
-We want run a query to select all users and map, the results to a User class.
+We want to run a query to select all users and map the results to a User class.
 So we first defined a user class

     public class User {
        @Column